woman writing on whiteboard

 New Work – A definition

-The expression “New Work” was introduced by Frithjof Bergmann in the late 70ies.
+The expression “New Work” was introduced by Frithjof Bergmann in the late 70s.
 Prof. Dr. Bergmann, an Austrian-American social philosopher, aimed at describing the structural change in our working world.

-Many companies already undergo changes in order to become a future-proof employer, others are only starting todo so.
+Many companies are already undergoing changes in order to become a future-proof employer, others are only starting todo so.
 Some are miles away from what we would call a flex work environment, some are very close.
 But wherever you might be, we believe that New Work is first of all about the mindset that at the core of success, there are employees.
-In order to find, hire and retain the best ones, it is an opportunity and challenge likewise to change towards New Work.
+In order to find, hire and retain the best ones, it is an opportunity and challenge to make changes towards New Work.

 The future of work is new work